maleina/Evaluate-News-NLP/README.md

 ## Future Work to be Completed:

+- Add proper error handling for when requested URL is formatted correctly, but does not actually exist.
-The design and it's responsiveness could be improved and the code should be reviewed for refactoring.
+- The design could be improved.
+- The code should be reviewed for refactoring.